Ilopango International Airport

-Ilopango International Airport (IATA: ILS, ICAO: MSSS) is an airport located on the eastern part of the city of San Salvador, El Salvador, once serving the city as its international airport until it was replaced by the larger and more modern El Salvador International Airport, located about 50 km south of the city.
+Ilopango International Airport (IATA: ILS, ICAO: MSSS) is an airport located on the eastern part of the city of San Salvador, El Salvador, once serving the city as its international airport until 1980 when it was replaced by the larger and more modern El Salvador International Airport, located about 50 km south of the city.
 Currently, Ilopango is used for military, air taxi, and charter aviation only.
 It also holds the annual Ilopango Air Show.
 The airport is also home to the National Aviation Museum (Museo Nacional de Aviación) of San Salvador, which is housed in the old terminal building.

 History

+On 27 April 1964, more than 5,000 spectators were present when Pan Am Flight 503 operated by a Boeing 707-321B landed at Ilopango International Airport.
+It was the first jet airliner to land at Ilopango International Airport.

 Ilopango was one of the largest and busiest airports in Central America.
 During the civil war, due to its location, it was targeted for bombing by guerrillas.
-It ended its international flight service in January 1980, with the construction of the larger, more modern Comalapa International.
+It ended its international service in January 1980, with the construction of the larger, more modern Comalapa International Airport.
 It played a role in the Iran-Contra affair when it was used by the Reagan administration's dummy corporations to fly funding and arms to the Contra rebels in the Nicaraguan Civil War.
 Currently, there is a plan involving modernization and enlargement of the airport to accommodate modern aircraft.
 In 2001, the administration of the airport passed from the military to the Comisión Ejecutiva Portuaria Autónoma (CEPA), which is in charge of planning the modernization project.